Manojkl/Cost_To_Consumers-CTC/AGI/VideoAgent/Readme.md

 Is it advantage to translate to other domains rather than remaining in original domain in terms of performance and other parameters?

 Model that generate embedding based on text and video data.

+## Video Problem Extraction

+Given video of a interview, extract problem, challenges discussed in the video.
+And take that problem and create competition of the same.